aiverify-foundation/moonshot/docs/user_guide/web_ui/running_red_teaming.md

 This page documents the steps for a red-teaming session.

-1. To start a red teaming session, click on ‘Discover new vulnerabilities’
+1. To start a red teaming session, click on "Discover new vulnerabilities".

     ![Redteam Homepage](./imgs/redteam_1.png)